 So, that’s extra money as interest from your purchase!!

-While using for fuel, go for banks which have tie-up with your credit card company so that you don’t have to pay surcharges.
+While using for fuel, go for banks that have tie-ups with your credit card company so that you don’t have to pay surcharges.

 3. Delay paying your credit card bill until the last few days

-This is the next vital step towards earning extra money – pay the bills at the RIGHT time!!
+This is the next vital step how to make money from credit cards? – pay the bills at the RIGHT time!!
 Earlier, I used to settle my credit card bills soon after I make a purchase.
 But, as I realized how much I can earn with additional interest, I delay my payments until the last days.
-If my due date is 15th of a month, I don’t pay until 13th or 14th; so that I can earn savings account interest during the grace period as well.
+If my due date is the 15th of a month, I don’t pay until the 13th or 14th; so that I can earn savings account interest during the grace period as well.
 With net banking and mobile banking, payments are cleared in seconds, so there is no worry of cheques not clearing on time or national holidays!!

-By now you would have realized that longer the grace period, the more you can delay the payments; and more the interest you can accrue.
+By now you would have realized that the longer the grace period, the more you can delay the payments; and more the interest you can accrue.
 So, negotiate with your bank and try to increase the grace period.
-Recently, I upgraded to a higher end card, and my grace period shot up by 10 days.
+Recently, I upgraded to a higher-end card, and my grace period shot up by 10 days.
 Now, my half-yearly interest credits are growing more and more!!